ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * System Policy: Represents the input from an operating system or other global preferences that can constrain or influence how an implementation will gather candidate paths and Protocol Stacks ({{gathering}}) and race the candidates during establishment ({{racing}}).
 Specific aspects of the System Policy either apply to all Connections or only certain ones, depending on the runtime context and properties of the Connection.

 * Cached State: The state and history that the implementation keeps for each set of associated Endpoints that have been used previously.
-This can include DNS results, TLS session state, previous success and quality of transport protocols over certain paths.
+This can include DNS results, TLS session state, previous success and quality of transport protocols over certain paths, as well as other information.

 ### Candidate Gathering {#gathering}